Skip to main content

 This restriction exists to protect both your and Intercom's sending reputation.

-Spam traps are addresses that aren't real and don't belong to real humans, however unlike a bounce, they are administered by organisations and email service providers to identify spammers.
+Spam traps are addresses that aren't real and don't belong to real humans, however unlike a bounce, they are administered by organizations and email service providers to identify spammers.
 Sending to these addresses damages both your and Intercom's sending reputation.
+To prevent issues with pristine spam traps, consider implementing a double opt-in process during user signup and regularly auditing your email audience to remove unverified or inactive addresses.
+These traps are often disguised among legitimate-looking email addresses, making it crucial to maintain a clean and verified list at all times.

 Which of my users are spam traps?